-- Python 2.6, 2.7, 3.2 or later
+- Python 2.7, 3.5 or later - NumPy 1.10 or later

-Windows: You need to use 32-bit Python on Windows to be able to install NumPy and ProDy.

-- NumPy 1.7 or later

 When compiling from source, on Linux for example, you will need a C compiler (e.g. gcc) and Python developer libraries (i.e. python.h).
 If you don't have Python developer libraries installed on your machine, use your package manager to install python-dev package.